How to apply for design review to obtain a Certificate of Appropriateness.

 For local landmarks and historic districts, exterior modifications of buildings, monuments, objects, or sites require a Certificate of Appropriateness (CoA) from the Historic Preservation Commission (HPC).

 (Exempt from design review are exterior maintenance or landscaping, and interior changes or remodeling.)

-The staff planner usually needs three (3) weeks to write a report and recommendation to the HPC for their next meeting.
+The staff planner needs three (3) weeks to write a report and recommendation to the HPC for their next meeting.
 At that time, a public hearing of the application will provide a forum where anyone may speak in favor of (or opposition to) the proposal.
 The HPC then discusses the application, preferably with the applicant present.
 Then the HPC by formal motion decides to approve or deny the application.
 Approvals might include certain conditions to mitigate negative impacts on the historic features of the landmark or district.